ric2b/Vivaldi-browser/chromium/ash/README.md

 same directory as the class under test (e.g. //ash/foo rather than //ash/test).
 Test code uses namespace ash; there is no special "test" namespace.

-Mustash
+Mash
 ----------
-Ash is transitioning to use the mus window server and gpu process, found in
-//services/ui.
-Ash continues to use aura, but aura is backed by mus.
-Code to support mus is found in the ash directory.
-There should be relatively few differences between the pure aura and the aura-mus versions of ash.
-Ash can by run in mus mode by passing the --mus command line flag.

-Ash is also transitioning to run as a mojo service in its own process.
-This means that code in chrome cannot call into ash directly, but must use the mojo interfaces in //ash/public/interfaces.
+Ash is transitioning to run as a mojo service in its own process.
+This change means that code in chrome cannot call into ash directly, but must use the mojo interfaces in //ash/public/interfaces.

 Out-of-process Ash is referred to as "mash" (mojo ash).
 In-process ash is referred to as "classic ash".
-Ash can run in either mode depending on the --mash command line flag.
+Ash can run in either mode depending on the --enable-features=Mash command line flag.

 In the few cases where chrome code is allowed to call into ash (e.g. code that will only ever run in classic ash) the #include lines have "// mash-ok" appended.
 This makes it easier to use grep to determine which parts of chrome have not yet been adapted to mash.

+Ash used to support a "mus" mode that ran the mojo window service from
+//services/ui on a background thread in the browser process.
+This configuration was deprecated in April 2018.

-Mustash Tests
+Mash Tests
 -----
-ash_unittests --mus runs the test suite in mus mode. ash_unittests --mash runs in mash mode.
-Some tests will fail because the underlying code has not yet been ported to work with mash.
-We use filter files to skip these tests, because it makes it easier to run the entire suite without the filter to see what passes.
+ash_unittests has some tests specific to Mash, but in general Ash code should not need to do anything special for Mash.
+AshTestBase offers functions that simulate a remote client (such as the browser) creating a window.

+To enable browser_tests to run in Mash use "--enable-features=Mash".
+As Mash is still a work in progress not all tests pass.
+A filter file is used on the bots to exclude failing tests (testing/buildbot/filters/mash.browser_tests.filter).

 To simulate what the bots run (e.g. to check if you broke an existing test that works under mash) you can run:

-`ash_unittests --mash --test-launcher-filter-file=testing/buildbot/filters/ash_unittests_mash.filter`
+`browser_tests --enable-features=Mash --test-launcher-filter-file=testing/buildbot/filters/mash.browser_tests.filter`

 Any new feature you add (and its tests) should work under mash.
 If your test cannot pass under mash due to some dependency being broken you may add the test